 Happy Friday!
 We’ve made it another week through the chaos that is parenthood.
 This little babe is the best thing that I could have ever asked for, but still gives us some challenges.
 Last night she had a bad gassy belly and was up quite a bit.
 We didn’t sleep very well, but since we’ve cut our eating out down, I feel that I can function much better on a bad night of sleep.
 That is why I’ve really enjoyed making food like these vegetable spring rolls, that are packed full of vegetables.

-Last night I was craving spring rolls, so I threw together some veggie spring rolls for the husband and I. I’ve made wontons before, but never worked with this rice paper.
+Last night I was craving spring rolls, so I threw together some veggie spring rolls for the us.
+I’ve made wontons before, but never worked with this rice paper.
 I watched a video on how to roll the spring rolls and then threw together some ingredients that we had in the fridge.
-I grilled asparagus with some seasoned salt and olive oil, made some white rice, cut up a cucumber into matchsticks, and then matchstick cut carrots.
+I grilled asparagus with some seasoned salt and olive oil, made some white rice made in the Instant Pot, cut up a cucumber into matchsticks, and then matchstick cut carrots.